 Kansas or Missouri?
 No, thanks.
-Hundreds of active-duty Army recruits said they'd rather head for the mountains of Alaska and Colorado for their first duty stations, taking advantage of one of the service’s latest efforts to attract new soldiers and voting with their feet for the best and worst army bases for junior troops.
+Hundreds of active-duty Army recruits said they’d rather head for the mountains of Alaska or Colorado for their first duty stations.
+Junior soldiers are taking advantage of one of the service’s latest efforts to attract new troops by voting with their feet for the best and worst army bases.

-The Army has been allowing active-duty recruits to choose their first duty stations since Dec.
-6, 2021, an Army official told Coffee or Die Magazine.
-About 6,000 recruits have participated in the Army’s duty-station-of-choice enlistment program, called Option 19, said Cpt.
-Memory Strickland, a spokesperson for United States Army Recruiting Command, or USAREC.
+A military official told Coffee or Die that the Army has been allowing active-duty recruits to choose their first duty stations since Dec.
+6, 2021.
+As of September 2022, about 6,000 recruits had already participated in the Army’s duty-station-of-choice enlistment program, called Option 19, said Cpt.
+Memory Strickland, a spokesperson for the US Army Recruiting Command.

 The top five most-requested duty stations were:

 Close to 900 recruits — about 15% of those who made a choice — asked to be assigned to Alaska.
 Recruits chose Alaska and Europe by region rather than by a specific base, Strickland said.

 Army AH-64D Apache Longbow attack helicopter assigned to 1st Battalion, 25th Aviation Regiment Attack Reconnaissance Battalion (ARB), in flight over an Alaskan mountain range near Fort Wainwright, Alaska, June 3, 2019.
 US Army photo by CW2 Cameron Roxberry.

 For Alaska, 852 recruits said they wanted to travel north toward either Fort Richardson near Anchorage or Fort Wainwright just outside Fairbanks, which is only a 198-mile road trip to the Arctic Circle.
 Lucky for them, the Army is hiring in Alaska.